-- The MMU recommends that Manual 15 (Cost Development Guidelines) be replaced with a straightforward description of the components of cost-based offers based on short run marginal costs and the correct calculation of cost-based offers.
+• The MMU recommends that Manual 15 (Cost Development Guidelines) be replaced or updated with a straightforward description of the components of cost-based offers based on short run marginal costs and the correct calculation of cost-based offers.
 (Priority: Medium.
 First reported 2016.
+Status: Partially adopted Q1 2022.)

-Status: Not adopted.) - The MMU recommends removal of all use of FERC System of Accounts in the Cost Development Guidelines.
+- The MMU recommends removal of all use of FERC System of Accounts in the Cost Development Guidelines.
 (Priority: Medium.
 First reported 2016.
 Status: Not adopted.) - The MMU recommends the removal of all use of cyclic starting and peaking factors from the Cost Development Guidelines.
 (Priority: Medium.
 First reported 2016.
-Status: Not adopted.)

-- The MMU recommends the removal of all labor costs from the Cost Development Guidelines.
+Status: Not adopted.) - The MMU recommends the removal of all labor costs from the Cost Development Guidelines.
 (Priority: Medium.
 First reported 2016.
 Status: Not adopted.) - The MMU recommends the removal of all maintenance costs from the Cost Development Guidelines.
 (Priority: Medium.
 First reported 2019.
 Status: Not adopted.) - The MMU recommends that market participants be required to document the amount and cost of consumables used when operating in order to verify that the total operating cost is consistent with the total quantity used and the unit characteristics.
 (Priority: Medium.
 First reported 2020.
 Status: Not adopted.) - The MMU recommends, given that maintenance costs are currently allowed in cost-based offers, that market participants be permitted to include only variable maintenance costs, linked to verifiable operational events and that can be supported by clear and unambiguous documentation of the operational data (e.g. run hours, MWh, MMBtu) that support the maintenance cycle of the equipment being serviced/replaced.
 (Priority: Medium.
 First reported 2020.
 Status: Not adopted.) - The MMU recommends explicitly accounting for soak costs and changing the definition of the start heat input for combined cycles to include only the amount of fuel used from first fire to the first breaker close in the Cost Development Guidelines.
 (Priority: Medium.
 First reported 2016.
 Status: Not adopted.) - The MMU recommends the removal of nuclear fuel and nonfuel operations and maintenance costs that are not short run marginal costs from the Cost Development Guidelines.
 (Priority: Medium.
 First reported 2016.
-Status: Not adopted.) - The MMU recommends revising the pumped hydro fuel cost calculation to include day-ahead and real-time power purchases.
+Status: Not adopted.)

+• The MMU recommends revising the pumped hydro fuel cost calculation to include day-ahead and real-time power purchases.
 (Priority: Low.
 First reported 2016.
-Status: Not adopted.) - The MMU recommends revisions to the calculation of energy market opportunity costs to incorporate all time based offer parameters and all
+Status: Not adopted.)